segasai/q3c/README.md

 - q3c_dist(ra1, dec1, ra2, dec2) -- returns the distance in degrees between two  points (ra1,dec1) and (ra2,dec2)

-- q3c_dist_pm(ra1, dec1, pmra1, pmdec1, epoch1, ra2, dec2, epoch2) -- returns
+- q3c_dist_pm(ra1, dec1, pmra1, pmdec1, cosdec_flag, epoch1, ra2, dec2, epoch2) -- returns
   the distance in degrees between two points (ra1,dec1) and (ra2,dec2) at the epoch epoch2 while taking the proper motion into account.
+  *IMPORTANT* The cosdec flag (0 or 1) is telling whether the proper motion is computed with the cos(dec) term or without it.
+The previous versions (q3c 1.8) did not have that parameter and assumed pmra without cos(dec))

 - q3c_join(ra1, dec1, ra2, dec2, radius)  -- returns true if (ra1, dec1)
   is within radius spherical distance of (ra2, dec2).
 It should be used when the index on q3c_ang2ipix(ra2, dec2) is created.
 See below for examples.

-- q3c_join_pm(ra1, dec1, pmra1, pmdec1, epoch1,
+- q3c_join_pm(ra1, dec1, pmra1, pmdec1, cosdec_flag, epoch1,
   		   ra2, dec2, epoch2, max_delta_epoch, radius)  -- returns true   if (ra1, dec1)
   is within radius spherical distance of (ra2, dec2).
 It takes into account the proper motion of the source pmra1, pmdec1 (in mas/yr)